6110-sp24/6110-sp24.github.io/_pages/resources.md

 nav_order: 40
 ---

-This section contains a number of useful and/or interesting references selected by the staff.
+This page contains a number of useful and/or interesting references selected by the staff.
 You are not expected to know most of the material on this page for the class; however, you may find it interesting and helpful.
 We had a lot of fun curating this!

 {% include toc.html %}

 ## References

-You will find those references useful in writing your compiler.
+You will find these references useful in writing your compiler.

 1. The complete [Intel x64 manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) --- official PDFs with all the gory details
 1. [x86 and amd64 instruction reference](https://www.felixcloutier.com/x86/) --- navigable reference by Félix Cloutier derived from the Intel manual
 1. [x86 wiki](https://en.wikibooks.org/wiki/X86_Assembly/X86_Instructions) --- good primer on how x86 instructions work
-1. [x64 cheat sheet](https://cs.brown.edu/courses/cs033/docs/guides/x64_cheatsheet.pdf) -- lists and tables detailing registers and assembly commands from Brown University's CS033
+1. [x64 cheat sheet](https://cs.brown.edu/courses/cs033/docs/guides/x64_cheatsheet.pdf) --- lists and tables detailing registers and assembly commands from Brown University's CS033

 If you find interesting resources you think other students could benefit from, please consider sharing them on Piazza!